 Family members should be examined and tested as necessary or desired to establish the hereditary pattern.
 Patients with a hereditary syndrome may wish to seek genetic counseling before having children.

 There is no way to reverse damage caused by retinitis pigmentosa, but vitamin A palmitate 15,000 IU orally once a day may help slow disease progression in some patients.
 Patients taking vitamin A palmitate should have regular liver tests.
 Dietary supplementation with an omega-3 fatty acid (eg, docosahexaenoic acid) and an oral preparation of lutein plus zeaxanthin may also slow the rate of vision loss.

 For patients with cystoid macular edema, carbonic anhydrase inhibitors given orally (eg, acetazolamide) or topically (eg, dorzolamide) may yield mild vision improvement.
-Voretigene neparvovec-rzyl has recently become available for the treatment of confirmed biallelic RPE65 mutation-associated retinal dystrophy.
-This is an adenovirus vector-based gene therapy that is injected surgically into the subretinal space in patients who have viable retinal cells and this specific mutation (1 Treatment reference Retinitis pigmentosa is a slowly progressive, bilateral degeneration of the retina and retinal pigment epithelium caused by various genetic mutations.
+Voretigene neparvovec-rzyl is now available for the treatment of confirmed biallelic RPE65 mutation-associated retinal dystrophy.
+This is an adenovirus vector-based gene therapy that is injected surgically into the subretinal space in patients who have viable retinal cells and this specific mutation ( 1 Treatment reference Retinitis pigmentosa is a slowly progressive, bilateral degeneration of the retina and retinal pigment epithelium caused by various genetic mutations.
 Symptoms include night blindness and loss... read more ).
 This treatment can restore ambulatory vision in these patients.
 For patients with total or near total vision loss, epiretinal and subretinal computer chip implants can restore some visual sensations.